fl1ger/deleg/draft-dnsop-deleg-transport.md

 If a connection error occurs when a resolver attempts to access a nameserver delegated to by a DELEG or SVCB record, such as with a certificate mismatch or by being unreachable, the resolver SHOULD attempt to connect to the other nameservers in the DELEG/SVCB RRset to until either exhausting the list or the resolver's policy indicates that they should treat the resolution as failed.

-For resolvers that strongly favor privacy, operators may wish to return a SERVFAIL when all attempts to use privacy-enhanced alpns in the DELEG/SVCB resolution process have failed.
+Operators MAY return SERVFAIL when all attempts to use the DELEG/SVCB resolution process have failed.
+This might have privacy benefits, especially if the DELEG records only offer encrypted transports.
 More permissive resolvers can fall back to using the legacy DNS resolution process via NS records.

 ## Deployment Considerations